Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Evaluation in Simulated Environment

 \subsubsection{Evading Safety Interventions}

 For a more realistic evaluation of the effectiveness of different attack strategies, we rerun our experiments with different safety interventions (introduced in Section \ref{sec:platform}).
-A calibration of the safety features is performed before our evaluations to make sure the interventions are triggered correctly without any false positives.

-We test each attack method with different AEBS configurations: (i) FCW/AEB depends on an independent camera that is not compromised, (ii) AEB/FCW utilizes compromised camera inputs similar to the ACC (simulating stock ACC and AEBS that share a camera or independent ACC and AEBS cameras that are both compromised), or (iii) AEB/FCW is disabled.
+A calibration of the safety features is performed before the experiments to ensure the interventions are triggered correctly without any false positives.
+We test each attack method with different AEBS configurations: (i) AEB/FCW depends on an independent camera that is not compromised, (ii) AEB/FCW utilizes compromised camera inputs similar to the ACC (simulating stock ACC and AEBS that share a camera or independent ACC and AEBS cameras that are both compromised), or (iii) AEB/FCW is disabled.
 Driver intervention and ACC safety constraint checking (OpenPilot Panda checks) are considered for all three settings.
 Here, we do not test the Random-Opt attack due to its similarity to CA-Opt but with worse performance.
 We assess the efficacy of each attack method using metrics such as the attack success rate, safety intervention activation rate (indicating the percentage of simulations triggering safety interventions), and hazard prevention rate (the percentage of simulations where hazards occur without safety interventions).
 Table \ref{tab:reswithsafety} shows the experimental results of each attack method with different safety intervention configurations.
 We observe that, regardless of the interventions, the CA-Random and CA-APGD attacks fail to cause any hazards due to their low baseline success rates (see Fig. \ref{fig:resOpt}) and their noticeable perturbations that trigger the driver interventions in 23.8-27.4\% and 100\% of scenarios.
 These findings highlight the effectiveness of human drivers in preventing accidents and keeping autonomous driving safe.